-Balusters are those vertical, vase-like posts or legs on railings that can be made of wood, iron, stone, or other materials.
-The balustrade consists of several balusters spaced evenly and connected together to form a decorative railing supported by baluster posts.
-In other words, a baluster is a single post, balusters are several of those posts, and a balustrade is all of those posts joined together as a unit.
+Balusters are vertical, vase-like posts or legs on railings that may be made of carved stone, cast stone, plaster, plastics, precast concrete, wood, or wrought iron.
+A balustrade consists of several balusters spaced evenly and connected to form a decorative railing supported by baluster posts, post caps, and decorative finials.
+Modern glass balustrades do not have vertical supports, using a plate of glass as the support of the railing (or rail-free).

-From the Renaissance period onward, classical stone balustrades were popular, and feature balusters that were short stems with an abacus (square slab), a base, and either one or two bulbs with rings, along with concave (cavetto) and convex (ovolo) moldings in between.
+In ancient China, the tops, or heads, of balusters from this period were detailed, depicting motifs of dragons or flying phoenixes flying amid clouds.
+Others featured pomegranates and lotus flowers, which you could also find in the gardens.
+During the Renaissance, balusters had short stems with an abacus (square slab), a base, and either one or two bulbs with rings, along with concave (cavetto) and convex (ovolo) moldings in between.

 What Does a Balustrade Do?

 A balustrade system is more detailed and ornate than a simple porch railing.
 It's something you'd expect to see at a plantation house or Italian villa.
 They add historic charm, classic elegance, and an element of grandeur.
 While beautiful, it's also functional.
 A balustrade helps prevent people, small children, and pets from falling off the porch.

 Building codes dictate how a balustrade must be structured.
 In the United States, balusters may only be spaced 4 inches apart or less.
 The distance of 4 inches may seem arbitrary, but it's not; it reflects the average diameter of a baby's head.
 The 4-inch spacing rule for balusters was designed to prevent curious children from slipping through railings or getting their heads lodged between balusters.